SuperDARNCanada/borealis/docs/source/glossary.rst

 	A pulse sequence to be transmitted.
 Each sequence has a sampling period, which extends past the length of the pulse sequence for some time dependent on the number of ranges to be sampled.

+slice
+	A slice, in the context of experiments run by Borealis, refers to an individual component of an experiment.
+An experiment can have one or many slices.
+See the documentation on Building an Experiment for more information on slices, as they are an integral part of the Borealis system.